 - In order to have a consistent, knowledgeable interface between the community and the county planning staff, the NLOA created the Nicasio Design Review Board.
 Design Review Board volunteers evaluate the conformance of development applications using the Design Guidelines, and provide the county with a local interpretation of whether a project meets the standards set out by the community.

 Today, the NLOA is continues its work in many areas.
 Currently, there are committees dedicated to the following tasks, including but not limited to:

-BROADBAND: A committee formed to establish demand and solutions for high-speed internet.
-Register with our partner, Inyo Networks, to pursue Broadband for your household!
+- BROADBAND PROJECT: A committee formed to establish demand and solutions for high-speed internet.

 - NICASIO SQUARE: The use and maintenance of the Nicasio Square

 The NLOA manages the Nicasio Filming Policy, to insure that groups drawn to Nicasio’s beauty for advertising and theatrical productions do not disrupt the flow of the community, and to reimburse the community for the use of the Square.

 - WATER: Establishing short and long term solutions for residential water sources and shared tools/systems/partnerships in times of drought

 - CLEAN-UP DAY: The NLOA sponsors annual community clean up day.
 See Community Calendar for this year's date.

 - NICASIO.NET: Maintaining and overseeing the town website